NHLStendenSass/NHL-Advanced-Chess/README.md

 ### Voice Command

-The Chessn't application offers a distinctive functionality, whereby players can relocate pieces on the game board through the utilization of voice commands.
-To accomplish this, players are required to use the Nato Phonetic alphabet, which ensures that the system can accurately identify and interpret the player's spoken commands.
-It should be noted that the technology employed by the Monogame platform to process voice signals is not infallible, and there is a possibility of misinterpretation of commands.
-For instance, the system might erroneously identify the spoken command 'E2' as '82.'
-Therefore, to specify a particular tile on the chess board, players are advised to enunciate the corresponding phonetic alphabet, such as 'Echo 2', which will be accurately recognized by the system as 'E2'.
-It is worth mentioning that the application developers encountered some difficulty in identifying a suitable verbal command for moving the 'E4' tile.
-As a result, players who wish to move the 'E4' tile must articulate the name of the tile a second time to ensure accurate recognition by the system.
+Here are some tips to make the Chessn't app's voice command feature work smoothly:

+- Use the NATO Phonetic alphabet to ensure the system can accurately identify and interpret your spoken commands.
+- Keep in mind that the technology used to process voice signals is not perfect and there is a chance of misinterpretation.
+- To avoid confusion, enunciate the corresponding phonetic alphabet for a particular tile on the chess board.
+For example, if you want to move pawn say "Alfa 2" instead of just "A2" because it might register as a '82'.
+- If you want to move a piece, such as a pawn, from tile 'A2' to tile 'A4', you must first say the tile name where the piece is located, then it displays tile options as a red indicator, and finally you say the tile name where you want the piece relocated.
+Unfortunately, we were unable to implement proper methods such as 'A2 to A4'.
+- Have fun playing with voice commands and enjoy the unique feature offered by the Chessn't app!

 The following table can be used to help player to enunciate letters: